PE & Sport at The Leys

 At The Leys we value our children’s participation in a wide variety of sports activities and clubs outside of school hours.
 We support this commitment by providing our own extra-curricular activities and opportunities.
 We are committed to giving our pupils opportunities to participate in non-competitive and competitive events, festivals and fixtures.
 These activities help to sustain young people's commitment to a healthy active lifestyle.
 We love to see our children’s sporting achievements outside of school and celebrate these in our newsletter.
 We often provide our interested families with local links, in particular to community football clubs.

 The link below will provide access to all the community clubs currently within Stevenage and covers a vast range of sports.
-If you require further information or advice please speak with Mr Byford or Mr Newlands.
+If you require further information or advice please speak with Mr Newlands.

 Sport Stevenage Clubs